-Parents and coaches must have a healthy and clear communication relationship in order to provide a safe, supportive, and successful experience for the student-athlete.
-By understanding the role of each adult, we are able to ensure a positive and rewarding athletic experience for the student-athlete.
+Parents and coaches must have a healthy and clear communication relationship to provide a safe, supportive, and successful experience for the student-athletes.
+By understanding the role of each adult, we can ensure a positive and rewarding athletic experience for the student-athletes.